Many people brush their teeth daily, yet still experience cavities or gum problems.

 • Interdental brushes → for all accessible spaces

-In practice, interdental brushes are often the most important supplement to the toothbrush.
+In practice, interdental brushes are often the most important addition to a toothbrush.

 How often should you clean interdental spaces?